 “The staff is in the process of finalizing strategic plans,” said Diane Thurber, Christian Record president.

-“These will include ways to equip church members with tools and resources to reach people who are blind, partner with Special Needs leaders at every level of the Church, and engage current clients in ministry with potential clients and sighted church members,” she said.
+“These will include ways to equip church members with tools and resources to reach people who are blind, partner with Special Needs leaders at every level of the Church, and engage current members in ministry with potential members and sighted church members,” she said.

 Christian Record appreciates the many volunteers and business partners who helped during this transition.
 Plans are underway for an open house later this year.